How the Operator Compliance Risk Score (OCRS) system works and how vehicle operators should use it.

 - a summary of your prosecution points

-The report also has details of specific events that have had a negative and positive effect on your score.
+The report has details of specific events that have had a negative and positive effect on your score.

 Sample OCRS report

 This sample report contains explanations of the important areas.
-It doesn’t contain all of the data used to work out the example scores.
+It doesn’t contain all the data used to work out the example scores.

 Improve your OCRS